Phil-boter/react-recipeSearch/README.md

     to save shopping list and restaurants in a favourites list.
     After adding to one of the favourite lists, the user can also add and delete notes to his favourites.
-    It is also possible to store and delete favourite lists.
     A search function for special restaurants or shopping lists inside the favourites is also available.
     Finally the user can decide to logout or to delete the account.